 The Ideal Time Of The Year To Plant A Tree

-Trees go to sleep every fall and wake up every spring.
-This sleep called dormancy enables trees to survive harsh winter periods.
-Growth above ground essentially stops during dormancy and ends only after a period of sustained chilling.
-Besides cold temperatures, the shorter day lengths help to trigger dormancy.
+When the tree is dormant, but the ground isn’t frozen is always best.
+Deciduous trees go to sleep every fall and wake up every spring.
+This sleep, called dormancy, enables trees to survive harsh winter periods.
+Tree growth above the ground in effect stops during dormancy and doesn’t end until after a cycle of prolonged chilling.

 Planting trees while they are dormant reduces the transplanting shock trees sometimes experience if conditions are not ideal.
 In most places, with a four-season climate, early spring and late fall are usually the best times to plant a tree.

-When you plant a tree that is out of its dormancy you want to make the transition as easy as possible on the tree to reduce shock.
+When you plant a tree that is out of its dormancy, you want to make the transition as easy as possible on the tree to reduce shock.
 The number one thing you need to do is make sure the tree is adequately watered frequently.

-Digging The Hole For The Tree
+Digging The Hole

 Ideal soil drainage is around 2 inches per hour, with readings between 1 and 3 inches, which is good enough for most trees that have average drainage needs.
-If the rate is less than 1 inch per hour, your drainage is too slow and you’ll need to improve drainage, if drainage is more than 4 inches per hour, it’s too fast.
-Drainage problems can be addressed by incorporating compost or organic matter into the soil.
+If the rate is less than 1 inch per hour, your drainage is too slow for most trees, and you’ll need to improve drainage, if drainage is more than 4 inches per hour, it’s too fast for most trees.

 Preparing The Root Ball

-First, you will want to loosen the soil around the roots, use water if necessary to get the roots loose and hanging.
-If the roots are in a circle and rootbound and can’t be straightened then cut them to prevent girdling.
+First, you will want to loosen the soil around the roots, use water if necessary, to get the roots loose and hanging.
+If the roots are in a circle and root-bound and can’t be straightened, then cut them to prevent girdling.
 Pull the soil away from the top of the root ball to expose the root flare.

-Placing the Tree
+Placing The Tree

 Place the tree in the hole at a height that the root flare will be above ground.
-Then you will want to spread the roots outward avoiding a circular motion to help the roots to not girdle.
+Then you will want to spread the roots outward, avoiding a circular motion to help the roots not to girdle.

 Backfill The Hole